hedon954/go-cloud-native/README.md

 # go-cloud-native
-a cloud native implemented in Go.
+A cloud native platform implemented in Go.